daniel-sunyou-li/LJMet-Slimmer-1lepUL/step1/triggerX/README.md

   3. Update the scale factors in HardcodedConditions.cc
   4. Re-run step1 to add the new `triggerXSF` to the ntuples

+Before you run the calculation, check `/step1/config.py` that you have the desired pre-selection and bins for the transverse momentum and pseudorapidity.

 ## Quick-start instructions
 To run the `triggerX` SF calculation: